RCN-ECS/rcn-ecs.github.io/WorkingGroups.md

 - Review empirical studies that have effectively tested theoretical predictions in a marine setting, and highlight those theoretical predictions that still warrant substantial practical corroboration.
 - Provide perspective regarding how adaptation to various regimes of contemporary/historic variability may influence adaptation to climate change.

+Product: [Fluctuating selection and global change: a synthesis and review on disentangling the roles of climate amplitude, predictability and novelty] Published 2021 in Proceedings of the Royal Society B (https://royalsocietypublishing.org/doi/full/10.1098/rspb.2021.0727)

 ### Surf and Turf - Comparing intraspecific differences in thermal limits between marine and terrestrial habitats

 Matthew Sasaki, Brian Cheng, Sarah Gignoux-Wolfsohn, Cynthia Hays, Morgan Kelly, Seema Sheth, Jordanna Barley, Alysha Putnam, Andrew Villenueve